GabrielAlves/PasswordGenerator/README.md

 # password-generator

-This application generates random passwords with chose features(number of characters, uppercase, lowercase and numbers).
+This application generates random passwords with chosen features(number of characters, uppercase, lowercase and numbers).